12 Facebook Tips for Seniors – Help Your Loved One Get Started

 Treat all information as public information

 It’s important for seniors to realize that even though they may think that their post or photo will only be shared with their family on social media, all information posted has the potential to go public.
 Even if your loved one’s privacy settings are set up to be as secure as possible, the capabilities of screenshots and shares by their friends and followers can quickly make this information go public.
-Stress to your loved one that they should only post information and photos which they are comfortable sharing with the general public.
+Stress to your loved one that they should only post information and photos they are comfortable sharing with the general public.

-Use private messaging and email options
+Use private messaging and email options.

-Never share financial or private information
+Never share financial or private information.

-Avoid writing in all capitals
+Avoid writing in all capitals.

-Many people who are new to social media make the mistake of writing posts IN ALL CAPS.
-Tell your loved one that most people use all caps to signify yelling, so a post written in all caps will be interpreted as being written by someone who is very angry.
+Many people new to social media make the mistake of writing posts IN ALL CAPS.
+Tell your loved one that most people use all caps to signify yelling, so a post written in all caps will be interpreted as being written by someone very angry.
 Similarly, talk about some general rules for posting, such as using punctuation and separating longer posts by using paragraphs for easier reading.

 Setting Your Loved One Up for Social Media Success